AlixWang/FE-Daily/dd.md

 + Ray, I learned to paly in Korea from Koreans, Do you think some punk kid's gonna actually actually beat me.
 + No, dad, you were trying to win. you were `sweating` and `panting`.
 + I am a damn fine actor.

+**2024-05-14**
++ Hey is it cold out.

+**2024-05-15**
++ For more than 300 years, the power of the French king was absolute, this meant that he had the power to do anything

+**2024-05-16**
++ What people were do these days for their pets.
+A wash and a blowdry -- that goes without saying.
+But the demanding dog now wants a limo along with other creature comforts at a pet hotel  and day spa.